neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.network.codec.ByteBufCodecs`
     - `CONTAINER_ID` - A stream codec to handle menu identifiers.
     - `ROTATION_BYTE` - A packed rotation into a byte.
-    - `LONG` - A codec for a long, or 64 bytes.
+    - `LONG` - A stream codec for a long, or 64 bytes.
+    - `OPTIONAL_VAR_INT` - A stream codec for an optional integer, serializing `0` when not present, or one above the stored value.
+        - `-1` cannot be sent properly using this stream codec.
+- `net.minecraft.network.protocol.game`
+    - `ClientboundEntityPositionSyncPacket` - A packet that syncs the entity's position.
+    - `ClientboundPlayerRotationPacket` - A packet that contains the player's rotation.
 - `net.minecraft.server`
     - `MinecraftServer`
         - `tickConnection` - Ticks the connection for handling packets.
         - `reportPacketHandlingException` - Reports a thrown exception when attempting to handle a packet
         - `pauseWhileEmptySeconds` - Determines how many ticks the server should be paused for when no players are on.
     - `SuppressedExceptionCollector` - A handler for exceptions that were supressed by the server.
+- `net.minecraft.server.commands.LookAt` - An interface that defines what should happen to an entity when the command is run, typically moving it to look at another.
 - `net.minecraft.server.level`
     - `ChunkTaskDispatcher` - A task scheduler for chunks.
     - `DistanceManager`